japinli/leetcode/README.md

 [Split a String in Balanced Strings]: ./1221-Split.a.String.in.Balanced.Strings/
 [Decompress Run-Length Encoded List]: ./1313.Decompress.Run.Length.Encoded.List/
 [Check If N and Its Double Exist]: ./1346-Check.If.N.and.Its.Double.Exist/
+[How Many Numbers Are Smaller Than the Current Number]: ./1365-How.Many.Numbers.Are.Smaller.Than.the.Current.Number/